CAT in the Perinatal Period ~ 20 June 2025

 Aims and learning outcomes:

-This workshop will provide an accessible overview of the field of perinatal mental health, for the benefit of of any attendees not currently working in the field.
-This understanding will then be applied through a CAT lens to enhance understanding of the specific use of CAT in the perinatal field.
+This workshop provided an accessible overview of the field of perinatal mental health, for the benefit of of any attendees not currently working in the field.
+This understanding was then applied through a CAT lens to enhance understanding of the specific use of CAT in the perinatal field.

-The workshop will consider the unique challenges of working perinatally and consider adaptations to practice to support this work.
-We will also reflect on the wider applications of CAT such as involving infants and partners.
-We will use mapping to reflect on the challenges for staff working perinatally.
+The workshop considered the unique challenges of working perinatally and adaptations to practice to support this work.
+We also reflected on the wider applications of CAT such as involving infants and partners.
+We used mapping to reflect on the challenges for staff working perinatally.

-Participants will gain an enhanced understanding of the importance and challenges of the perinatal period through a CAT lens.
-Additionally you will develop understanding and confidence in applying a CAT model to the perinatal context.
+Participants gained an enhanced understanding of the importance and challenges of the perinatal period through a CAT lens.
+Additionally those attending developed understanding and confidence in applying a CAT model to the perinatal context.

-The day will include a range of presentations by Sarah plus action based learning through role play, large and small group discussion, and mapping practice.
+The day included a range of presentations by Sarah plus action based learning through role play, large and small group discussion, and mapping practice.

-The day will be of particular interest to those working therapeutically in the perinatal field.
-However prior experience in this clinical area is not essential.
+The day was of particular interest to those working therapeutically in the perinatal field.
+However prior experience in this clinical area was not essential.
 The issues pertaining to the perinatal period may be relevant for many specialisms and clinical presentations.
 Even if a client or family is not currently in a perinatal period, what we all carry from early infancy, parenting experiences, and transgenerational influences may resonate across the lifespan.

-Likewise, prior experience of using CAT is not required, however some familiarity with the model will make the day more useful to participants.
+Likewise, prior experience of using CAT was not required, however some familiarity with the model would have made the day more useful to participants.

 Facilitator